Operational transformation: OT system structure

 As long as these two criteria are satisfied, the data replicas converge (with additional constraints) after all operations are executed at all sites.
 There is no need to enforce a total order of execution for the sake of achieving convergence.
 Their approach is generally to first identify and prove sufficient conditions for a few transformation functions, and then design a control procedure to ensure those sufficient conditions.
 This way the control procedure and transformation functions work synergistically to achieve correctness, i.e., causality and admissibility preservation.
-In their approach, there is no need to satisfy transformation properties such as TP2 because it does not require that the (inclusive) transformation functions work in all possible cases.
+In their approach, there is no need to satisfy transformation properties, discussed at § Transformation_properties, because it does not require that the (inclusive) transformation functions work in all possible cases.

 OT data and operation models

 There exist two underlying models in each OT system: the data model that defines the way data objects in a document are addressed by operations, and the operation model that defines the set of operations that can be directly transformed by OT functions.
 Different OT systems may have different data and operation models.
 For example, the data model of the first OT system is a single linear address space; and its operation model consists of two primitive operations: character-wise insert and delete.
 The basic operation model has been extended to include a third primitive operation update to support collaborative Word document processing and 3D model editing.
 The basic OT data model has been extended into a hierarchy of multiple linear addressing domains, which is capable of modeling a broad range of documents.
 A data adaptation process is often required to map application-specific data models to an OT-compliant data model.

 There exist two approaches to supporting application level operations in an OT system: